-I’ve been listening to Audible consecutively for over a year now, and have well over 50 titles in my library (some I haven’t yet gotten around to listening to).
+I’ve been listening to Audible consecutively for over 2 years now, and have well over 70 titles in my library (some I haven’t yet gotten around to listening to).
 There are things I dislike about the service, naturally, as well as the functionality of the app.
 But there’s also so much to love.
 It’s not for everyone, no, but it’s completely worth it for me.
 And likely, if you’ve found your way to this page, it might just be worth it for you.
 You receive two free audiobooks with your free trial membership.
 But before you get started:

 What is Audible?
 How does it work?

 Audible is a paid monthly service that allows you access to over 180,000+ audiobooks at a highly discounted cost, which you can download right to your phone, tablet, or computer.
 How exactly does it work?
 Each month you’re given a single credit, which can then be used to buy any item in their catalog regardless of their respective cost, rating, or length.
 Does this mean every audiobook in their library is $15?
 Yes and no. The price you pay, if you use Audible’s monthly credit, would be $15, but one doesn’t need to use credits on purchases.
 One doesn’t even need an Audible subscription to make purchases, but a subscriber automatically gets 30% off their purchase.